designs-groups/designs-groups.github.io/README.md

 # Feedback

 Any comments about the data are welcome.
-If you have found important information missing or if there is a mistake, let us know and we will try to address it as soon as possible.
+If you have found important information missing or if there is a mistake, let us know and we will try to fix it as soon as possible.
 Messages concerning the data should be sent to Seyed Hassan Alavi.

 # Acknowledgment